zohaib896/Doodle/ReadMe.txt

 Avro is best for simple domains with mostly primitive types.

 Remarks:
-Over all the assignment was challenging, and the fun part was enjoying the complete journey and not just focusing on the end goals.
-I believe that in order to achieve success the laser focus on small tiny steps or individual units of big process would be a more wiser approach than trying to accomplish the end goal as whole.
+Over all the assignment was challenging, and the fun part was enjoying the complete journey through out !

 References :
 https://kafka.apache.org/documentation/